mercadopago/devsite-docs/plugins_sdks/plugins/prestashop/instalation.en.md

 2. Click Install and then look for it in the "Module Manager" section.
 3. Activate it to start configuring the module in your store.

-**Excellent! you will see the module installed in the Customize section of your administration panel.**
+**Excellent!
+You will see the module installed in the Customize section of your administration panel.**

 ## Manual Installation